Kirkland, Lancashire

 Although known as "The Cross", the village has an 18th-century Grade II listed dialpost with a sundial at its head, at the top of Church Street.
-There are two pubs: the Punchbowl and the Horns Inn.
+There used to be two pubs: the Punchbowl and the Horns Inn.
+The Punchbowl has now closed.

 Kirkland was once a township in the ancient parish of Garstang.
 This became a civil parish in 1866, forming part of the Garstang Rural District from 1894 till 1974.
 It has since become part of the Borough of Wyre.

 Along with Great Eccleston, Out Rawcliffe, Inskip-with-Sowerby and Upper Rawcliffe-with-Tarnacre, Kirkland forms part of the Great Eccleston ward of Wyre Borough Council.